noelw19/WEB-601_2021/journals/firstday.md

 make the repository look professional, add labels to issues etc.

-### wiki tab in github can be used for noting things down aswell.
+#### wiki tab in github can be used for noting things down aswell.

-## server side needs to be completed by week 8.
+## Server side needs to be completed by week 8.
-## front end needs to be done by week 12
+## Front end needs to be done by week 12

 # BE MORE AGILE!!

+Make sure the nmit email is the primary email on the github classroom page.

+## WHAT IS NOTION

+Find all course info on notion

+## Lightning talks ?

+3-5 minutes talking about a technology, no presentation just a discussion about the tech.

+## Thunder Talk

+More personal learning, something youve been working on. talk through the technology include a demo
+10-15 min

+topics can be:
+1. JS
+2. Blockchain
+3. SQL/ Mongo
+4. Machine Learning
+5. Front-end libraries
+6. Python and or flask
+7. Data Visualisation d3